dweymouth/supersonic/README.md

 ### Linux

 * **AppImage:** On the [latest release](https://github.com/dweymouth/supersonic/releases) page, you can download an AppImage package with the MPV library bundled.<br/>
-Supported OS:<br/>
+Tested OSes:<br/>
 ubuntu 22.04+ <br/>
 debian 12+ <br/>
 fedora 42+ <br/>

 * **(Debian) .tar.xz:** The.tar.xz builds from the Releases page support Debian-based distros.
 You **must** have libmpv installed on your system, and choose the correct release build (libmpv2 or libmpv1) based on which is available in your distro's package manager.
 On apt-based systems, run `sudo apt install libmpv1` (or libmpv2) if it is not already installed.
 To install the Linux release build, after ensuring the required libmpv is installed, extract the .tar.xz bundle and run `make user-install` or `sudo make install`.

 * **Packages:** On Linux, Supersonic is [available as a Flatpak](https://flathub.org/apps/details/io.github.dweymouth.supersonic).
 (Thank you @anarcat!)
-Third-party packages are also available for Arch and Nix OS.
-Please note that the Flatpak package currently does not support CJK fonts as the sandboxing breaks font lookup.
+Third-party packages are also available for Arch and Nix OS. **Please note** that the Flatpak package currently does not support CJK fonts as the sandboxing breaks font lookup.

 ### Windows